-These results demonstrate that apatite formed after DAP treatments is poorly-crystalline, but mainly stoichiometric.
-Moreover, the formation of minor fraction of $\beta$ -TCP indicates that a partially-substituted nonstoichiometric apatite and OCP were formed by the DAP treatment, but with poorly-crystalline stoichiometric HAP predominant versus these phases.
-No phase variations were observed for silicates and phyllosilicates of the Angera stone matrix.
+220 These results demonstrate that apatite formed after DAP treatments is poorly-crystalline but mainly 221 stoichiometric.
+The formation of minor fraction of $\beta$ -TCP indicates that a partially-substituted 222 nonstoichiometric apatite and OCP are formed as well by the DAP treatment, but with poorly-crystalline 223 stoichiometric HAP predominant versus these phases.

+No phase variations are observed for silicates and phyllosilicates of the Angera stone matrix.